 ||Written Exam: 40%, Course Work: 60 %, Practical Exam: 0%.

 Written exam lasts one hour, contains three questions, the student selects one of the three questions to answer in detail.
 The course work looks at groundwater resource competition in a coastal aquifer, particularly the issue of the amount of fresh water extraction and potential saline water intrusion.
 The student should create a numerical model based on geological data to address the groundwater management issues.
 The results of the model are used to guide the formulation of an expert opinion on the suitability of the development of a new well field within an aquifer for water resource extraction and its potential impact on existing extraction rights.

 Maximum 2000 words, 6 pages A4 with graphics, construction of numerical model using OpenGeoSys. (www.opengeosys.org)

 Generic Scenario: Coastal water management 2/04/2018

 Field excursion to Braid hills for construction of conceptual groundwater flow model.

 Weekly discussions in class

-Assessed exercises with feedback contributing towards final mark.
+One assessed exercises with feedback contributing towards final exam mark.